 I typically recommend a complete review of your Incident Response Playbook on an annual basis (with a likely scenario tabletop test every quarter).
 An annual refresh helps account for significant changes such as new staff, upgraded skills, new partners/vendors or technology.

 What’s Most Important in the Incident Response Playbook?

 The preparation column is among the most important facets of the Incident Response Playbook.
 Just as an ounce of prevention is worth a pound of cure, you’ll find that the better-prepared you are for the eventual incident, the better you’ll emerge from it.

 Let’s get started with specifics to consider in these unusual times:

 The first priority within any incident response plan is to ensure the safety of your staff.
 The best way to do this is to be prepared for the security challenges moving ahead.
 I hope that you’ll take this time to review your Incident Response plans and update with the key points I’ve listed above.
+If you work with an incident response vendor, proactively reach out now to assist you with this before an incident occurs.
 And visit this dedicated resources webpage to read more about cybersecurity strategies for uncertain times.

 In founding eSentire, Eldon Sprickerhoff responded to the incipient yet rapidly growing demand for a more proactive approach to preventing and investigating information security breaches.
 Now with over twenty years of tactical experience, he is acknowledged as a subject matter expert in information security analysis.